Symptoms, sounds, and a videoTweet to @WhoopingCoughDr Whooping Cough Doctor Facebook page

 Late symptoms.
 Whooping cough resolves by a slow reduction in the number of choking attacks.
 From the time the attacks start to reduce in number, to the time they finish, it may be roughly from 2 weeks to 2 months or more.
 The average case of whooping cough lasts about 7 weeks.
 But for people with whooping cough visiting this site, it is likely to last longer, because only more severe cases are likely to get here.

-Therefore I recommend you record or video a severe coughing attack and show your doctor along with my printout for doctors.
-Many mobile phones have this facility
+Therefore I recommend you record or video a severe coughing attack on a smartphone and show your doctor along with my printout for doctors.

 If you have been helped and wish to make a donation, please follow this link